domRiddle/ASF/FAQ.md

 **Q:** ASF is failing with ```Request failed even after 5 tries, WTF?``` errors!

 **A:** This is most common error, and you should get used to that - it simply means that ASF sent a request to Steam Network, and didn't get a valid response, in addition to that - in 4 retries.
-Usually it means that Steam is either down or is having some difficulties or maintenance - ASF is aware of such issues and you should not worry about them, unless they're happening constantly and other users do not have any problems.
+Usually it means that Steam is either down or is having some difficulties or maintenance - ASF is aware of such issues and you should not worry about them, unless they're happening constantly for longer than several hours, and other users do not have such problems.

 How to check if Steam is being down? **[Steam Status](https://steamstat.us/)** is an excellent source of checking if Steam **should be** up, if you notice errors, especially related to Community or Web API, then Steam is having difficulties, either leave ASF alone and let it do it's job after a short while, or wait yourself.